Yangyuhan233/inversion-data/README.md

-# inversion-data
+# Inversion Results for Hybrid Prior-Guided MT Inversion

-This repository contains the synthetic model, simulated MT responses, inversion parameters, and synthetic inversion results used in the manuscript:
+This repository provides the inversion result files associated with the manuscript:

-"A Hybrid Prior-Guided Framework for Magnetotelluric Inversion Constrained by Well-Log Data"
+**A Hybrid Prior-Guided Framework for Magnetotelluric Inversion Constrained by Well-Log Data**

-The field MT data and well-log data are not included because they are subject to confidentiality restrictions.
+## Contents

+This repository includes inversion results for two test datasets:

+- Synthetic test inversion results
+- Field-data application inversion results

+## Data Availability

+Only the inversion result files are provided in this repository.
+The original MT data, well-log data, training datasets, and full preprocessing workflow are not publicly available because of confidentiality restrictions and data-size limitations.